NLstn/clubs/Documentation/NOTIFICATION_SYSTEM.md

 1. Click the bell icon in the header to view notifications
 2. **Click on notifications** to navigate directly to relevant pages:
    - **Invitation notifications** → Navigate to your invites page (`/profile/invites`)
+   - **Member Added notifications** → Navigate to the club you were added to
    - **Event, Fine, or News notifications** → Navigate to the related club page
 3. **Delete individual notifications** by clicking the × button on each notification
 4. Click on other notifications to mark them as read